Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

         android:layout_height="match_parent" />

 ```
-The `PanelView` should be added on top of existing layout for the correct flow.
+The `PanelView` should be added on top of the existing layout for the correct flow.

 ```java
     private PanelView mPanelView;